avishayil/consoleme-ecs-service/README.md

 ```

 Don't forget to approve the template and security resources before the deployment.
 Deployment time for the main account should be less than 20 minutes.
+You can control scaling of the ECS tasks amount on the `config.yaml` configuration file.
+The default is minimum of 2 tasks and maximum of 10 tasks.

 ### Docker